allure-framework/allure-js/packages/allure-playwright/README.md

 ### Options for Allure TestOps compatibility

-After exporting test results into Allure TestOps, the results may contain extra steps with Playwright’s API calls, as well as collisions in the name of the tests.
+After exporting test results into Allure TestOps, the results may contain extra steps with Playwright’s API calls, as well as collisions in the name of the suits.

 #### Hooks and API calls

-By default, each step of the `test.step()` block contains subsections with calls to Playwright’s API methods.
+By default, each step of the `test.step()` functions contains subsections with calls to Playwright’s API methods.

 The report looks like: